betaflight/betaflight.com/docs/development/CodingStyle.md

 Avoid global variables.

 Variables should be declared at the top of the smallest scope where the variable is used.
-Variable re-use should be avoided - use distinct variabes when their use is unrelated.
+Variable re-use should be avoided - use distinct variables when their use is unrelated.
 One blank line should follow the declaration(s).

 Hint: Sometimes you can create a block, i.e. add curly braces, to reduce the scope further.